 Field-hunting tip

-Look in plutonic igneous rock country — that is the host setting where indigo gabbro typically forms.
+Look in plutonic igneous rock country, the host setting where indigo gabbro typically forms.
 If you start seeing plagioclase, pyroxene, magnetite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.